mrasap/modules/README.md

 Demo to check out submoduling

 I would assume this is insanely useful for microservices, where you have a git repo for every docker container that functions as a microservice.
-Each project is a main module, with helm charts that depend on the submodules.
-Each microservice is a submodule, with source code, jenkinsfile and helm charts.
+Each project is a main module, with helm charts that depend on the submodules and integration tests.
+Each microservice is a submodule, with source code, unit tests, jenkinsfile and helm charts.

 Within spinnaker, every git module push triggers a pipeline.
-The main project is simply all those pipelines combined together.
+The main projects pipeline is simply all those pipelines combined.

 It is currently not possible to version control the pipelines of spinnaker: https://www.spinnaker.io/community/faqs/#how-do-i-store-my-spinnaker-application-in-version-control